Our Seed Mixes

 It’s important to try to use not just UK sourced seed, but if possible local seed mixes.
 These are likely to be more successful, more distinctive and diverse, and look more appropriate to the local landscape.
 They will be more helpful to local fauna, and also help preserve local genetic variations.
 It will come as no surprise to hear that the folk who produce these mixes aren’t large seed merchants or agricultural companies; British Wildflower Seeds uses small, dedicated and knowledgeable suppliers who deserve our encouragement and support.

 Our suppliers are skilled specialists.
 Some of them are trained botanists, and others have many years of experience in harvesting, storing and processing wildflower seed.
 This can be more difficult than you could imagine!

 We can find very few organically certified sites to harvest from.
 Most of the direct harvest mixes have very low or no chemical inputs, but are not certified.
 They may have no inputs other than from grazing livestock.
 Herbicides are sometimes selectively used in the production of some of the other seed mixes here.
 No insecticides or neonicotinoids are used in any.
 It is very difficult to find organically certified wildflower seed, to our frustration.
 To my knowledge there isn't the organically certified seed available in the UK produced in commercial quantities to combine into generic mixes.

-...was a difficult harvest, and the market has seen a surge in demand for good quality wildflower seed mixes.
+...was a difficult harvest for some species, and the market has seen a surge in demand for good quality wildflower seed mixes.
 They're consequently more expensive than they have been.
 In this pricing environment we would definitely recommend looking at "direct harvest" mixes.